rmit-teamPi/projectpi_documentation/Portfolio/Architecture.rst

 Efficiency
 ----------
-By design, star networks utilise a central hub such as a networking switch to handle to flow of packets in a network.
+By design, star networks utilise a central device, such as a networking switch, to handle to flow of packets in a network.
 This allows data packets to only travel to those nodes which they are intended for, reducing the overall traffic in the network.

 Flexibility
 -----------
-By utilising a central hub for communications, a star network can easily be expanded to support additional nodes without affecting the entire network.
+By utilising a central device for communications, a star network can easily be expanded to support additional nodes without affecting the entire network.
 Furthermore nodes can be removed at any time, if servicing is required.

 Redundancy
 ----------
-By utilising a central hub for communications, the likelihood of total system failure is greatly reduced.
-Whilst failure of the central hub would mean that the entire system is brought down, failure of an individual node wouldn't have any affect on the overall system.
+The likelihood of total system failure is greatly reduced by using a central device for communication.
+The failure of an individual node wouldn't have any effect on the overall system.
+However, the central device failing would be catastrophic, bringing the entire system down.

 --------------
 Program Design
 --------------
 The Berry Batch will consist of a centralised manager daemon and worker daemons.

 Each node in the Punnet of Berries cluster will run a Berry Batch worker daemon.
 These workers exist to execute the jobs submitted to the system.
 The workers will: